 Chronological feed of everything captured from Kara Swisher.

-Straub (2016) proved that Euler's partition identity—equating partitions of n into odd parts with those into distinct parts—extends to partitions of any size with fixed largest hook (perimeter) n.
-This generalization shifts partition statistics from traditional size-based to perimeter-based counting.
-The paper develops fixed perimeter analogues of additional classical partition identities and inequalities inspired by Euler's result.
+Straub's 2016 theorem proves Euler's partition identity—equating partitions into odd parts and distinct parts for integer n—extends to partitions of any size with fixed largest hook (perimeter) n.
+This result has driven research into fixed perimeter variants of partition identities and inequalities.
+The paper develops fixed perimeter analogues of classical partition theorems inspired by Euler's identity.
+Subjects include Combinatorics (math.CO) and Number Theory (math.NT).

 For partition function p(n), the largest n where p(n) is within d of a kth power, M_k(d), grows polylogarithmically as O(log^2 d) per heuristics, far slower than any power of d.
 Sharp lower bounds are proven for analogs across a wide class of partition functions.
 For suitably random functions mimicking p(n)'s growth, the probability is 1 that only finitely many n yield perfect powers.